larakomosa/react-gallery/README.md

 ## Usage

-For additional information on a given photo, click on the image and it will display a description.
-To return to the photo, click the description.
+To view additional information on a given photo, click on the image and it will display a description.
+Simply click the description to return to the photo.

 Remember to click the "Love it!" button for all your favorite images!